Daily news of cyber incidents and data breaches is becoming the new normal.

 4) activities causing financial or reputational harm.

-In the US, state legislators have created a call to action after a data breach, enacting state data breach notification laws that require notification of the data breach to all those affected by it.
-Gathering the facts and evidence about a breach mush be as expedient as possible due to the time constraints placed on the breached entity by these laws.
-Great Lakes Forensics has the experience and know-how to help you through this difficult terrain.
+In the US, state legislators have created a call to action after a data breach, enacting state data breach notification laws that require notification of the data breach to all those affected.
+Gathering the facts and evidence about a breach must be as expedient as possible due to the time constraints placed on the breached entity by these laws.
+Great Lakes Forensics has the experience and know-how to help you navigate this difficult terrain.

-Recently, cyber incidents are moving beyond data breaches to include hardware-based root kits, ransomware, business email compromise (BEC) or spoof emails, distributed denial-of-service (DDoS) attacks, and Internet of Things (IoT) connected device vulnerability.
+Recently, cyber incidents are moving beyond data breaches to include hardware-based root kits, ransomware, business email compromise (BEC) or spoofed emails, distributed denial-of-service (DDoS) attacks, and Internet of Things (IoT) connected device vulnerabilities.

 1) to implement strong data stewardship (including security, privacy, and risk reduction) through the entire data life-cycle, and

 2) to prepare strong, pre-incident rehearsals (including the plan, appropriate team, action steps, and regular training and testing).